Solunne/Folder-All-Chapoutier/modules/contrib/ip_language_negotiation/README.txt

   URL detection first, and Country detection as second.
 * Go to admin/config/regional/language/configure/ip and set the default language per country.
 As a fall-back, the default language is used.
+* To test the module, use the 'Debug preferences' settings on the ip2country admin page (admin/config/people/ip2country).